littlehorse-enterprises/littlehorse/docs/blog/2024-08-27-challenges-of-microservices.md

 ### Reliability and Correctness

 Processing orders is a mission-critical use-case.
-This means that orders should always complete and never be dropped (for example, we shouldn ever charge the customer's credit card and not ship the product to them).
+This means that orders should always complete and never be dropped (for example, we should not charge the customer's credit card and not ship the product to them).

 However, asynchronous processing such as that which I outlined above is prone to failures.
 For example, if you chain microservices together with direct RPC calls, a single network partition can cause an order to get stuck.
 Even with a reliable message broker such as Apache Kafka or AWS SQS sitting between your microservices, a write to the message broker could fail _after_ the payment went through, still resulting in a stuck order.

 Just as communication _between_ microservices can fail, the actions performed _by_each microservice can also fail.
+In many cases actions performed by a microservice depend upon failure-prone external systems and API's.
 If the Stripe API is down, or if the credit card is invalid, we can't just stop processing the order there!
 We must notify the customer of what went wrong and also release the inventory that we reserved.

 This means that microservice developers spend countless hours building out infrastructure to support:
 * Retries